ApexRMS/wisdm/docs/getting_started.md

 <img align="middle" style="padding: 3px" width="657" src="assets/images/covariates.png">

-If you return to the scenario roperties, under the **WISDM > Data Preparation > Spatial Data** node, you'll also find a datasheet called **Covariate Data**.
+If you return to the scenario properties, under the **WISDM > Data Preparation > Spatial Data** node, you'll also find a datasheet called **Covariate Data**.
 Here, you will identify system paths to the raster files (e.g., GEOTiffs) for each covariate listed in the aforementioned **Covariates** datasheet.
 The extent of each raster must be greater than or equal to the template raster extent.

 <img align="middle" style="padding: 3px" width="582" src="assets/images/covariate-data.png">